adobe/helix-importer-ui/importer-guidelines.md

 ### Note on generated paths

-The Franklin URL space is pretty restricted (lower case, only latin characters, only hyphens, no .html) and the recommendation given to authors is to maintain directory and document names following the exact same restrictions in Sharepoint / GDrive to have a one to one mapping between the path+file and its URL.
+The AEM URL space is pretty restricted (lower case, only latin characters, only hyphens, no .html) and the recommendation given to authors is to maintain directory and document names following the exact same restrictions in Sharepoint / GDrive to have a one to one mapping between the path+file and its URL.
 It makes their life so much easier!

 When importing a site, you will encounter a lot of various fancy URLs.
 The `generateDocumentPath` function allows you to control the document target path.
 It is a best practice to apply the `WebImporter.FileUtils.sanitizePath` helper method to all paths as provided in the provided default `import.js` file.